Jaydess 13.5 mg intrauterine delivery system

 Pregnancy

-The use of Jaydess during an existing or suspected pregnancy is contraindicated, see section 4.3.
+The use of Jaydess during a pregnancy is contraindicated, see section 4.3.
 If the woman becomes pregnant while using Jaydess the system should be removed as soon as possible, since any intrauterine contraceptive left in situ may increase the risk of abortion and preterm labour.
 Removal of Jaydess or probing of the uterus may also result in spontaneous abortion.
 Ectopic pregnancy should be excluded.

 If the woman wishes to continue the pregnancy and the system cannot be withdrawn, she should be informed about the risks and the possible consequences of premature birth to the infant.
 The course of such a pregnancy should be closely monitored.
 The woman should be instructed to report all symptoms that suggest complications of the pregnancy, like cramping abdominal pain with fever.